ttlion/sdtDBN/README.md

 When making inference on an sdtDBN, the user may desire to make inference multiple times, while keeping the same sdtDBN.
 In this situation, there is no need for the program to learn the sdtDBN each time the user makes inference, as the sdtDBN stays the same.

-In order to allow a user to perform inference several times in the same learned sdtDBN, two arguments were created: **-toFile** and **-fromFile**.
-Each of these arguments consists of a filename.
+In order to allow a user to perform inference several times on the same learned sdtDBN, two arguments were created: **-toFile** and **-fromFile**, each one being a filename.

-The argument **-toFile**, when given, will save the sdtDBN object (by serializing it) in a file with the name given in this argument.
+The argument **-toFile**, when given, saves the sdtDBN object (by serializing it) in a file with the name given in this argument.
-- For example, if specified **-toFile obj_example_out.txt**, the program saves the sdtDBN object in the file **obj_example_out.txt**, for future use.
+- For example, if specified **-toFile obj_example_out.txt**, the program saves the object with the learned sdtDBN in the file **obj_example_out.txt**, for future use.

-The argument **-fromFile**, when given, will get the sdtDBN object from the file with the name given in this argument.
+The argument **-fromFile**, when given, gets the sdtDBN object from the file with the name given in this argument.
-- For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt** (ignoring, if given, all other program arguments related to sdtDBN structure and parameter learning).
+- For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt** (ignoring, if given, all other program's arguments related to sdtDBN structure and parameter learning).

-To get an example regarding storing and reading an sdtDBN from a file, check [Example 5][ex5].
+To get an example regarding storing and reading an sdtDBN to/from a file, check [Example 5][ex5].

 # Illustrative examples
 [exMenu]: #illustrative-examples

 The examples provided next were already mentioned in the explanations of the proper input files.
 The examples cover the following situations:

-1. [Example 1][ex1] illustrates how to learn an sdtDBN from input data;
+1. [Example 1][ex1] illustrates how to learn an sdtDBN from input data with dynamic and static observations;
 2. [Example 2][ex2] allows to understand how to make inference on desired attributes;
 3. [Example 3][ex3] presents how to estimate a trajectory of all attributes;
 4. [Example 4][ex4] combines Examples 2 and 3;
 5. [Example 5][ex5] shows how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file;
 6. [Example 6][ex6] offers a situation where the sdtDBN is learned with restrictions.

 ## Example 1: Learning an sdtDBN with dynamic and static attributes
 [ex1]: #example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes